bpmn-io/bpmn.io/src/blog/2022/004-1-new-properties-panel.md

 * Dirty markers indicate whether a group has changed contents inside
 * The group can naturally host different contents: As an item list container, it conveniently allows you to add new entries.
 As a header-only group, it contains a single call to action.
 As a plain group, it serves as a simple container for standard inputs.

-### Contextual header
+### Contextual headers

 Always know what you're doing.
 The reworked header shows a preview along with the element type and name.
+Group headers are adaptive and support their (optional) contents.

 ### Stateful components